telliott27/whassocr/README.md

 This package is currently under development and is not fully documented.
 Documented functions should work, undocumented functions are not guaranteed to work.

-The lar and nulllar functions do not work if the observational data are not aggregated.
-I am working on fixing this.

 I will replace this README with a Vingette once I finish building and documenting the package.
 I will also publish this package on CRAN at that point.